wechikathach/Movie-Project/README.md

 HAVING COUNT(*) >= 40;
 ```

-What are the customer Id of customers who have spent more than 100 in payment transactions with our staff_id member 2?
+7. What are the customer Id of customers who have spent more than 100 in payment transactions with our staff_id member 2?
 SELECT customer_id, SUM(amount) FROM payment
 WHERE staff_id = 2
 GROUP BY customer_id
 HAVING SUM(amount) > 100

-How many films begin with the letter J?
-SELECT count(*) FROM film
-WHERE title LIKE 'J%

-What customer has the highest customer ID number whose name starts with an ‘E’ and has an address ID lower than 500?
+8. What customer has the highest customer ID number whose name starts with an ‘E’ and has an address ID lower than 500?
 ```sql -- Add 3 backticks followed by sql
 SELECT first_name, last_name FROM customer
 WHERE first_name like 'E%'